bizzul/ESP8266_Relay_Board/README.md

+## Adaptation of 3 channel code to work with [new 1 channel relay module](https://guide.openenergymonitor.org/integrations/mqtt-relay/) (Relay 2 and Relay 3 code stripped out)

+Adapted by @trystanlea
+OpenEnergyMonitor.org

+***

-#Three Channel WiFi Relay/Thermostat Board
+#One Channel WiFi Relay/Thermostat Board

-The Three Channel WiFi Relay/Thermostat Board is a WiFi connected multi-purpose relay board based on the [ESP8266 SoC].
+The One Channel WiFi Relay/Thermostat Board is a WiFi connected multi-purpose relay board based on the [ESP8266 SoC].

 **NOTE**: The board connects to and controls high voltage, knowledge and care is required to handle it